 Laurie A. Amell, R.N., J.D. is Of Counsel in the firm of Regan Zambri Long PLLC.

 She has successfully represented clients, both in trial and settlement proceedings, achieving numerous six and seven-figure verdicts and settlements in medical negligence, catastrophic injury, and wrongful death cases for over 25 years.
-She obtained an eight-figure verdict in a brain injury personal injury case in D.C.
-Federal Court in December 2002.
-Laurie blends her background as a registered nurse with substantial critical care experience with her relentless advocacy in the courtroom for those who have suffered devastating medical injuries in the Washington D.C.
-Metropolitan area.
+She obtained a $20 million verdict in a brain injury personal injury case in DC Federal Court in December 2002.
+Laurie blends her background as a registered nurse with substantial critical care experience with her relentless advocacy in the courtroom for those who have suffered devastating medical injuries in the Washington, DC Metropolitan area.
 Working closely with her clients and top medical experts, Laurie has a proven track record.

 Laurie graduated cum laude from Georgetown University with a B.S. in Nursing in 1986.
 She worked as a staff nurse on the Cardiac-Surgical Special Care Unit at Georgetown University Hospital from 1986-1988 before deciding to pursue a career in the law.
-She continued to work as a critical care nurse until 1989, while attending her first year in law school, and rotated between the medical, surgical, cardiac, pediatric, and neurological intensive care units at Georgetown University Hospital.
-Laurie is originally from Madison, Wisconsin.
-She and her husband Michael Angst have been married for over 30 years and live in DC with their three children.
+She continued to work as a critical care nurse until 1989, while attending her first year in law school and rotated between the medical, surgical, cardiac, pediatric, and neurological intensive care units at Georgetown University Hospital.
+Laurie received her J.D. from Antonin Scalia Law School at George Mason University.
+Originally from Madison, Wisconsin, Laurie and her husband Michael Angst have been married for over 30 years and live in DC with their three children.